kavia-common/ai-assistance-platform-4294-4344/react_frontend/README.md

 ## Behavior

 - Health: Any HTTP 200 from /api/health is treated as "ok"; otherwise "unavailable".
+- Chat:
+  - Sends body { messages, prompt } to POST /api/chat.
+  - Normalizes ChatResponse.message { role, content } into a simple { role, content } object for the UI.
-- Chat: Sends { messages, prompt } to POST /api/chat.
-If the backend is not implemented, the UI shows an error and a friendly assistant message indicating unavailability.
+  - When the backend responds with an error, the UI displays ErrorResponse.detail (if provided) and appends a friendly assistant fallback message.

+## Tests

+Lightweight tests mock fetch:
+- src/__tests__/client.test.js validates getHealth and postChat normalization and error surfacing.
+- src/__tests__/app.test.js renders App, checks the health banner, sends a chat, and verifies error banner behavior.

+Run tests:
+- npm test

 ## Troubleshooting